-With my gluten-free linzer cookies, a buttery soft shortbread gets a nutty dose from almond flour.
+With my gluten-free Linzer cookies, a buttery soft shortbread gets a nutty dose from almond flour.
 These buckwheat cookies, sandwiched with delicious fruit jam, are a delightful holiday bake, made with simple pantry ingredients and little effort!

 Jump to: